schafric/MFF-NSWI041/1/seminar-work.md

 Planner has a subject from studying plan he needs to schedule.
 He fills in a capacity, thus creating schedule sheet with unique ID.
 Capacity of various subjects may differ, lectures will usually have greater capacity than tutorials.
 Schedule sheets don´t need to be scheduled immediately and may be created at any time.

 **Right**
-1. Planner will see all available subjects.
+1. Planner can see all available subjects.
-2. Planner will be able to choose a subject and create schedule sheet for it.
+2. Planner is able to choose a subject and create schedule sheet for it.

 **Wrong**
-1. Planner would not have access to the list of subjects or studying plan.
+1. Planner does not have access to the list of subjects or studying plan.
-2. Creating of schedule sheet would fail.
+2. Creating of schedule sheet fails.
+3. ID of schedule scheet has already been assigned.
-3. Creating a schedule sheet would succeed, but these changes would not be reflected in the system.
+4. Creating a schedule sheet succeeds, but these changes are not reflected in the system.

+**Result**
+Schedule sheet is successfully created for given subject.

 ```plantuml
 @startuml